EdwinGuzman/parserinator/README.md

 ```

 #### Building relationships
 The `jsonAPIParser` service has a method `.parse()` that will build relationships for you based on the API response `data` and `includes` properties.
-This will simple fetch the relationships that the data objects contain from the `includes` array and attach it to the appropriate data object.
+This will simply fetch the relationships that the data objects contain from the `includes` array and attach it to the appropriate data object.
 Modeling the data thereafter is left to the user.

 ```javascript
     bikesEndpoint(options)